COSC3020/quicksort-pivot-NolanNachbar/README.md

 These cases will result in a good pivot:

-- $M, M, M$  -each one could be from the lower half or higher half of M, so there are 8 of these
+- $M, M, M$  - Each one could be from the lower half or higher half of M, so there are 8 of these
-- $L, M, H$  -The M could be from the lower half or higher half of M, so there are 2 of these
+- $L, M, H$  - The M could be from the lower half or higher half of M, so there are 2 of these
-- $M, M, L$  -each one could be from the lower half or higher half of M, so there are 4 of these
+- $M, M, L$  - Each one could be from the lower half or higher half of M, so there are 4 of these
-- $H, M, M$  -each one could be from the lower half or higher half of M, so there are 4 of these
+- $H, M, M$  - Each one could be from the lower half or higher half of M, so there are 4 of these

 Adding up the ones that would result in a good pivot, $8G + 2G + 4G + 4G = 18$.
 So the odds of getting a good pivot when choosing the median of three pivots is $\frac{18}{24} = \frac{2}{3}$.